GargiSurse/SpireX--Internship/Task2-Simple-Resume-CV/README.md

     └── profile.jpg
 ```

-## ▶️ How to Run the Project

-1. Download or clone this repository.
-2. Open the project folder.
-3. Open `index.html` in your browser.
-4. Explore the portfolio card.

 ## 🎯 Purpose

 The purpose of this project is to practice frontend development skills by building a visually appealing and responsive portfolio component using core web technologies.